-Leslie Franks Solicitors are a firm based in Kentish Town, London, having served the local community since 2003.
+Leslie Franks Solicitors are a firm based in New Southgate, London, having served the local community since 2003.
 The firm is authorised and regulated by the Solicitors Regulation Authority (The SRA).
 The Wills, LPA’s and associated services are undertaken by Mr Nicholas Rosenfeld who qualified as a solicitor in 1998.

 Nick provides clients with a bespoke level of service and his self-determination saw him establish Leslie Franks Solicitors in 2003.
 Since then, Nick’s commitment to quality and his desire to constantly raise the bar in what clients can expect from the Company has seen his clients return to him time and time again.
 His approachable yet professional manner has led to his client base growing over the years.

 In early 2020, Nick became a member of New Leaf Will Writers Federation to offer clients the increasing demand for Wills, LPA’s and funeral plans.
 New Leaf Will Writers Federation was established in 2009 and exists to support their network of professional Will Writers.

 New Leaf Will Writers Federation is the only Will Writing network in the UK that assesses each and every individual Will via a strict pre-approval process.
 Leslie Franks Solicitors are only able to present a Will to a client that has been given their seal of approval.

 The New Leaf Will Writers Federation team has over 30 years’ experience in the drafting of Wills.
 Since 2009 their members have helped over 10,000 families to write their Wills, register their LPAs and plan their affairs.
 Nick’s Will drafting is supervised by their managing director, Sam Wallis and their head of compliance, Alan Edwards.
 New Leaf supports its members with continual ongoing training and state of the art drafting systems.